yshen4/yshen4.github.io/index.md

 - Integrate Druide with Kafka Streaming

 # Algorithms in C++
+I have met many developers in the field, and have used both C++ and Java extensively in the career.
+One thing separates C/C++ developers from Java progammers is C/C++ developers always ask why and how the algorithms work, while Java programmers assume the libraries take care of the efficiency issues.
+Sometimes I become the outlier because I always ask the obvious questions.
 In the work, I have used several data structures and algorithms to improve computing performance and reduce glitches.

 ## Data structure
 - Array